mk322/mk322.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am an incoming Ph.D.
-Student at University of California San Diego (UCSD), working with Prof. [Lianhui Qin](https://sites.google.com/view/lianhuiqin/home).
-I am currently working as a Research Assistant under the supervision of [Dr. Xiao-Yang Liu](https://openfin.engineering.columbia.edu/people/xiao-yang-yanglet-liu) at Columbia University.
-I've earned my Bachelor of Science degree from the [Paul G. Allen School of Computer Science at the University of Washington (UW), Seattle](https://www.cs.washington.edu/).
-During my undergraduate time, I am forunated to work closely with [Prof. Luke Zettlemoyer](https://www.cs.washington.edu/people/faculty/lsz) and [Terra Blevins](https://blvns.github.io/), who provided invaluable mentorship and guidance in my early research endeavors.
-After completing my undergraduate studies, I have completed a research internship in the [Dr. Huaxiu Yao](https://www.huaxiuyao.io/)'s research lab at the University of North Carolina at Chapel Hill.
+I am a CS Ph.D.
+Student at University of California San Diego (UCSD).
+I am fortunate to be advised by Prof. [Lianhui Qin](https://sites.google.com/view/lianhuiqin/home).
+I obtained my Bachelor of Science degree from the [Paul G. Allen School of Computer Science at the University of Washington (UW), Seattle](https://www.cs.washington.edu/).
+During my undergraduate time, I was forunated to work closely with [Prof. Luke Zettlemoyer](https://www.cs.washington.edu/people/faculty/lsz) and [Terra Blevins](https://blvns.github.io/), who provided invaluable mentorship and guidance in my early research endeavors.

+[comment]: <> (-After completing my undergraduate studies, I w a research internship in the [Dr. Huaxiu Yao](https://www.huaxiuyao.io/)'s research lab at the University of North Carolina at Chapel Hill, and I was working as a Research Assistant under the supervision of [Dr. Xiao-Yang Liu](https://openfin.engineering.columbia.edu/people/xiao-yang-yanglet-liu) at Columbia University.)

-**I am actively applying for graduate programs in NLP/CS and am also interested in securing a summer research internship in the industry.** If you know of any relevant openings or could provide an introduction, I would deeply appreciate your support.
+**I am interested in securing a summer research internship in the industry.** If you know of any relevant openings or could provide an introduction, I would deeply appreciate your support.

 Research Interests
 ======
-My primary research interests lie at the challenges and deficiency of Large Language Models, focusing on:
+My research focuses on *Machine Reasoning* in Large ML Models, including Large Language Models, Vision/Multimodal Language Models, and World Models.
+I am particularly interested in enhancing their reasoning and planning abilities to enable more robust problem-solving ability.
+I explore how these models can be utilized by separating the world model, which simulates the world, from the inference model, which takes actions coupled with a world model.
+Ultimately, I aim to solve practical real-world tasks with these large models, such as embodied AI and robotics.

-- Trustworthy NLP, Hallucination, Factuality: I am fascinated by the challenges of ensuring the reliability and truthfulness of NLP outputs.
-My work aims to mitigate issues like hallucination in generated text and enhance the factuality of LLMs.
+[comment]: <> (- Trustworthy NLP, Hallucination, Factuality: I am fascinated by the challenges of ensuring the reliability and truthfulness of NLP outputs.
+My work aims to mitigate issues like hallucination in generated text and enhance the factuality of LLMs.)

-- Multilingual NLP: With the digital world erasing geographical boundaries, I believe in the power of multilingual NLP to bridge communication gaps.
-I'm working on models that can understand and process multiple languages, bringing down linguistic barriers in information access.
+[comment]: <> (- Multilingual NLP: With the digital world erasing geographical boundaries, I believe in the power of multilingual NLP to bridge communication gaps.
+I'm working on models that can understand and process multiple languages, bringing down linguistic barriers in information access.)

-- Reasoning ability of LLMs: My research also encompasses enhancing the reasoning capabilities of large language models.
-The goal is to develop models that not only "understand" or "generate" text but can "reason", "infer", and make logical conclusions, thereby simulating a more human-like understanding of language and context.
+[comment]: <> (Reasoning ability of LLMs: My research also encompasses enhancing the reasoning capabilities of large language models.
+The goal is to develop models that not only "understand" or "generate" text but can "reason", "infer", and make logical conclusions, thereby simulating a more human-like understanding of language and context.)

-As I continue this exciting journey in NLP, I am always eager to collaborate, share insights, and learn from others in this dynamic field.
-Feel free to reach out to me for collaborations, discussions, or even a casual chat about the future of NLP!
+As I continue this exciting journey in research, I am always eager to collaborate, share insights, and learn from others in this dynamic field.
+Feel free to reach out to me for collaborations, discussions, or even a casual chat about research!